A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Introduction

-A key ingredient in the characterization and understanding charge carriers' propagation in the cell is the electric field inside it.
+A key ingredient in the understanding of the charge carriers' propagation in the cell is the electric field inside it.
 The field governs this propagation process and ultimately determines the size and quality of the electronic signal output of the cell.
 Hence, the simulation of these sensors relies strongly on the electric field knowledge.
-An important task in the overall design process of a sensor is the implementation of the corresponding technology computer-aided-design (TCAD) simulation of the device.
-This can be done using ``Sentaurus" software from Synopsys~\cite{SYNOPSIS} or ``Atlas" software from Silvaco~\cite{SILVACO}.
-One of the outputs of such TCAD simulation is the fine-grained 3D electric field mesh inside the cell, which is later used to simulate the charge propagation.
-Hence, the field is an essential piece in the characterization of the device performance.
-Implementing the device's growth and fabrication procedures in TCAD is an extremely complicated task.
-Moreover, the information about these procedures is usually protected commercially.
-In some cases, the field may be one dimensional, e.g., $\vec{E} = E_z$ (with $z$ being the coordinate along the depth of the cell).
-Furthermore, this single component may be modeled to a good approximation as a simple function of $z$ only.
-In these cases, the absence of a detailed TCAD mesh description of the field is not a limiting factor for the simulation chain of the device.
-However, in other cases, the field may be highly non-linear and generally, it may have non-trivial components also in the transverse ($x,y$) coordinates, i.e., $\vec{E} = (E_x,E_y,E_z$).
-The three components can themselves depend non-trivially on all three coordinates, i.e., $E_i = f_i(x,y,z)$, where $i=x,y,z$ and $f_i$ is some 3D function that is not necessarily analytical.
+When designing a new sensor, an important task in the process is the implementation of the corresponding technology computer-aided-design (TCAD) simulation of the device\footnote{This is usually done using Sentaurus software from SYNOPSYS~\cite{SYNOPSIS} or ATLAS software from SILVACO~\cite{SILVACO}.}.
+One of the outputs of such TCAD simulation is the fine-grained 3D electric field map inside the cell.
+Even from the manufacturer's side, implementing the device's specifics in TCAD is an extremely complicated task.

-This is particularly important for new monolithic active pixel sensors (MAPS)~\cite{SNOEYS2013125}, which are used more and more extensively in recent years thanks to the development of sub-micron capabilities in different foundries worldwide.
-Unlike in hybrid sensors, the readout circuitry of MAPS is integrated in the same substrate as the sensing volume.
-Consequently, the material budget may be substantially reduced, the production costs can also be reduced and the production yield can be higher.
-MAPS are now becoming popular, e.g., for the next-generation high-energy physics experiments (for tracking, vertexing and calorimetry) and elsewhere.